Asian American literature: Visibility of Asian American literature

 American author of Chinese heritage, best known for the novel The Joy Luck Club (1989), which was adapted into a 1993 film.

 Asian American literature was finally categorized in the 1970s.
 It did not see a major resurgence until CARP's Aiiieeeee!
 An Anthology of Asian-American Writers (1974), edited by Frank Chin, Jeffery Paul Chan, Lawson Fusao Inada, and others.
 This anthology helped the field gain ground by recovering previous generations of Asian American authors.
 As a result, older authors such as Sam Tagatac and Toshio Mori have become prevalent again, gaining new exposure and publication.
 One of the defining features of CARP's anthology touched upon stereotypes of Asians as a whole: how published work did not receive criticism because the writing did not line up with racial views.
-This anthology paved a way for authors to write and express feelings of individual identity and crisis concerning racism.
-The anthology helped in the fight against cultural assimilation, which played a large role (model minority being the biggest example) in the day-to-day life of Asian Americans.
+This anthology paved a way for authors to write and express feelings of individual identity and crisis concerning racism and helped fight against cultural assimilation, which played a large role (model minority being the biggest example) in the day-to-day life of Asian Americans.
 However, some critics have challenged CARP's intentions by surfacing their hypocrisy, since the anthology's editors rejected the concept of dual personality and thereby rejected most foreign-born Asians.

 Celeste Ng author of "Everything I Never Told You" and "Little Fires Everywhere," Ng addresses themes of race, identity, and family dynamics in her novels.